 Abstract

 Providing long-term care (LTC) to the elderly is a major challenge for all welfare states.
-The financing, provision, regulation, accessibility and performance of LTC systems differ widely across countries, however.
-To address differences and similarities in these dimensions systematically, we aim to typologize OECD LTC systems.
-Due to the maturation, economization and marketization of LTC systems an updated and extended typology is needed.
-Furthermore, compared to earlier typologies, we make three advancements.
-First, earlier typologies focus often either on social services in general or on one aspect of LTC such as migration or family caregiving.
+However, financing, provision, regulation, accessibility and performance of LTC systems differ widely across countries.
+We therefore aim to typologize OECD LTC systems,addressing differences and similarities in these dimensions systematically for two reasons: .
+Not only is an updated and extended typology needed due to the maturation, economization and marketization of LTC systems Furthermore, compared to earlier typologies, we make three advancements.
+First, previous typologies often focus either on social services in general or on one aspect of LTC such as migration or family caregiving.
 Our approach clearly focuses on characteristics of LTC institutions.
 Second, earlier typologies used either solely quantitative OECD or Eurostat data or data on institutional and regulatory aspects of LTC systems.
-We integrate both approaches by using quantitative OCED data on supply, Type of provision, performance as well as institutional data on accessibility of systems.
+We integrate both approaches by using quantitative OCED data on supply, type of provision, performance as well as institutional data on accessibility of systems.
 Third, we use various clustering methods, in order to derive at a flexible typology.
 These advancements increase the empirical basis of comparative LTC systems research and make results more comparable to other welfare and healthcare typologies.

 Introduction

 In most OECD countries demographic ageing poses serious challenges to the provision of long-term care (LTC) services.
-Increasing longevity and the ageing of the baby boom generation lead to an increase in the number of elderly people and increasing life expectancy will in many cases increase the duration of time in which LTC services are needed (Rechel et al., 2013; Colombo et al., 2011).
+Increasing longevity and the ageing of the baby boom generation lead to an increase in the number of elderly people , while a general higher life expectancy will in many cases increase the duration of time in which LTC services are needed (Rechel et al., 2013; Colombo et al., 2011).
 Due to this expected double burden both the demand for LTC services will increase and with that also the costs for LTC service provision.
 Thus, countries reshape their LTC systems, on the one hand to make them more efficient and financially robust and on the other hand to increase the access and performance of LTC systems (Ranci and Pavolini, 2013).
 Many countries adopted marketization, economization and corporatization reform measures which often tremendously altered the scope and functioning of established LTC systems (Farris and Marchetti, 2017; Ungerson, 1997).
 Thus, increasing problem pressure and numerous reforms in recent years have altered LTC system in many OECD countries.
 Therefore, a new and updated LTC typology will include these changes and the results will help to grasp and categorize them.

 Theory